Civilian deaths in Afghanistan hit record as suicide attacks surge

 Fifty-two percent of the casualties from suicide and complex attacks were attributed to Islamic State, often known as Daesh, while 40 percent were attributed to the Taliban.

+But it noted that these casualties had nonetheless declined by 18 percent.

+At the same time, casualties from air strikes, which have risen sharply under the U.S. strategy of trying to force the Taliban to accept peace talks, went up by 52 percent, with 353 casualties including 149 dead and 204 wounded.

-Reporting by James Mackenzie; Editing by Edwina Gibbs
+Reporting by James Mackenzie; Editing by Edwina Gibbs, Robert Birsel